autodyne/qxsl/README.md

 ## Features

-### Logging

-qxsl provides log encoders/decoders for zLog, Cabrillo, etc.
+- qxsl provides log encoders/decoders for zLog, Cabrillo, etc.

-### Tabulation

-qxsl provides tabulation & scoring framework for contests and awards.
+- qxsl provides tabulation & scoring framework for contests and awards.

-### Rule Description

-qxsl provides a LISP engine named Elva, and contest rules can be described in the sophisticated S-expression style.
+- qxsl provides a LISP engine named Elva, and contest rules can be described in the sophisticated S-expression style.

 ## Simple Demo